warmbowski/sea-201d5/week-1/class-03/README.md

  - As a developer, I want to notify the user at the end of the game how many questions they guessed correctly, so they can celebrate their awesomeness.

 ## Technical Requirements
- - Branch and Pull Request to Master
+ - Work on a branch and Pull Request to Master
  - Updated and cleanly documented README
  - Implement a new form of control flow for the fourth question
  - Implement counter to track right/wrong answers
  - Logical Operators (and possibly string methods) used effectively

 ## User Stories (Stretch)
- - As a user, I want x, so that y.
+- As a developer, I want to add a fifth question to my game, which prompts the user to guess my number (hint: using a while loop)

 ## Helpful Resources
 - [**Supporting Information**](support.md)